karranpandey/Granular-Material-Packing-Analysis/README.md

 ## Requirements

 To compile and execute this code, you will need Cmake > 3.1.8, Boost > 1.58, OpenCL 1.1 (implicitly available along with CUDA > 10.1), OpenMP and python with the following packages:

 1. vtk
 2. scikit-image
 3. SimpleITK
 4. ITK
 5. numpy/scipy
+6. numba

 ---